bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2014-01-27  Fix for Lists tab not showing correct latest campaign Select messages with sent, inprocess or suspended status 2014-01-27  On Messages tab order by sent date
+    2014-04-22  Fix problem of 'no campaigns found' after deleting list 2014-01-27  Fix for Lists tab not showing correct latest campaign Select messages with sent, inprocess or suspended status 2014-01-27  On Messages tab order by sent date